codebrew/resourceful-mongo/README.md

     // Specify use of the mongodb engine
     //
     this.use('mongodb', {
-      collection: "people" // collection must always be set when using the mongo engine });
+      collection: "people", // required - the collection to use for this resource safe : true // optional - run the driver in safe mode to ensure that the update succeeded.
+Defaults to false });

     this.string('name');
     this.number('age');
   });
 ```